-The Bataan Province was occupied by the Japanese during their occupation of the Philippines.
+Afterwards, the Bataan Province was occupied by Japanese forces during their occupation of the Philippines.
 Starting in the middle of January 1945 attacked by American bombers and fighters to neutralize defenses and prevent the Japanese from anchoring a defense in the Bataan Peninsula.

 American missions against Bataan Peninsula

 On January 29, 1945 the U. S. Army had advanced to the north of the Bataan Peninsula.
 On February 12, 1945 the 152nd Infantry advancing eastward from Olongapo and the 149th Infantry advancing westward from Balsic linked up, isolating the Japanese forces defending the Bataan Peninsula.
 During February 1945, the U. S. Army advanced down the eastern coast liberating Orani then advancing southward and westward with Bagac liberated on February 21, 1945 liberating the Bataan Peninsula.

 Bulate located on the northern Bataan Peninsula.